 All Neighborhood providers have the right to view the criteria utilized to render decisions.
 When InterQual® is used, providers may request a copy of the InterQual® criteria by contacting the Medical Management Department Staff at 1-800-264-3955.
 Providers are welcome to view the complete criteria at Neighborhood Health Plan of Rhode Island, 910 Douglas Pike, Smithfield, RI 02917.
 Providers may also request excerpts from the criteria which can be mailed or faxed to the provider's office.
-If upon review, you have any questions about InterQual® criteria, one of Neighborhood's certified Utilization Management Nurses or Associate Medical Director will be happy to assist you.
+If upon review, you have any questions about InterQual® criteria, one of Neighborhood's certified Utilization Management Nurses or Associate Medical Director will happily assist you.

-Clinical Medical Policy
+Clinical Medical Policies

-Neighborhood's Clinical Medical Policies (CMP) are developed and/or revised following thorough review of current medical literature and standards of practice.
-To the extent possible, neighborhood's CMPs are developed according to evidence-based outcomes, and are presented to CMC annually for further review and recommendations.
+Neighborhood's Clinical Medical Policies (CMPs) are developed and/or revised following thorough review of current medical literature and standards of practice.
+To the extent possible, Neighborhood's CMPs are developed according to evidence-based outcomes, and are presented to CMC annually for further review and recommendations.
 Neighborhood's Medical Director gives final approval.
-Please refer to the Neighborhood website to view current Clinical Medical policies.
+Current CMPs can be obtained by contacting Medical Management or can be viewed on Neighborhood's website via the following path: